travelping/enats_msg/README.md

 [NATS Spec](http://nats.io/documentation/internals/nats-protocol/#OKERR)

-The spec defines a predefined set of error messages, so **nats_msg** encodes/decodes these to/from atoms as:
+The spec defines a predefined set of error messages, so **enats_msg** encodes/decodes these to/from atoms as:

 * `'Unknown Protocol Operation'` => `unknown_operation`